Mesa Boogie Triple Rectifier: Managing the Power Output

 Power Output and how to control it on a triple recto

-On the Triple rectifier the only way to control all that volume that is safe really (without other kit) is to ensure that the output control is setup and working correctly like a master volume - and you need the effects controls set correctly to do this - I did cover this in the 'in use' section for the triple rectifier, but its there as broad as daylight in the manual so its an easy thing to get right, otherwise you might become deaf sooner than you think.
+On the Triple rectifier the only way to manage and control all that volume that is safe really (without other kit) is to ensure that the output control is setup and working correctly like a master volume - and you need the effects controls set correctly to do this - I did cover this in the 'in use' section for the triple rectifier, but its there as broad as daylight in the manual so its an easy thing to get right, otherwise you might become deaf sooner than you think.
 What did you say?

 Other methods of volume control either cost you money and mess with your sound, or do not work.
 NEVER take out some of the tubes in a triple rectifier to reduce the output.

 Firstly you don't need to, you will have the controls set wrong if you can't get your sound at reasonable volume, and secondly when you do mess about, say goodbye to the output transformer and hello to a massive bill for replacing it.
 Don't waste your time experimenting with this or listening to people on the forums that tell you they have successfully achieved results - it will not work, does not work, and will immediately invalidate your warranty.

 The dual rectifier can get lower output by removing the two outer tubes and then using a lower ohm speaker setting to compensate for the load factor. e.g. You need to halve the load as well as halve the output wattage.
 If your cab is 16 ohms (it should be plugged in to the 16 ohms speaker out on the amp), remove the two outer tubes, then set the amp to 8 ohms out but leave the 16 ohms cab there.
 In this way its safe to reduce the volume of the dual rectifier - if you must.